kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/android_emulator.md

 <properties
     pageTitle="Android Emulator"
-    description="The Visual Studio Emulator for Android is based on Hyper-V, and is targetable by any Android project with configurable images such as Lollipop and KitKat. " slug="androidemulator"
+    description="The Visual Studio Emulator for Android is based on Hyper-V, and is targetable by any Android project with configurable images such as Lollipop and KitKat." slug="androidemulator"
     order="400"
     keywords="visual studio, vs2015, vs, visualstudio, cross-platform, mobile apps, iOS, Android, Windows Phone, Android emulator"
 />

 You can use the Visual Studio Emulator for Android either in a cross-platform project in Visual Studio (Xamarin or C++), or in Visual Studio Tools for Apache Cordova.
 The emulator allows you to switch between different platform emulators without Hyper-V conflicts.
 It supports a wide variety of sensors and simulations, including GPS/Location, accelerometer, screen rotation, zoom, SD card, installation of APKs, camera, multi-touch, drag-and-drop, power/battery, keyboard input, network access, WiFi simulation, and OpenGL.
 It also supports Android versions 4.4 (KitKat, API Level 19) and 5.0 (Lollipop, API Level 21).

 ## Debugging with the Visual Studio Emulator for Android